 Neptune is the second furthest planet from the Sun.
 It was discovered in 1846 while in the sign of Aquarius, but it was known to the ancients by its vibrations.
-In the book to come on Egyptian Tarot I will explain how the information about Neptune is found in the tarot system as believed by some hermeticists.
+In the book on the Egyptian Tarot, I explain how the information about Neptune is found in the tarot system as believed by some hermeticists.

 Jupiter is now considered a co-ruler of Pisces by western astrologers, and I think it’s very wise to look at the placement of both of these planets when analyzing the natal chart.